jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

 ```

-:class:`Epochs <mne.Epochs>` objects can be created in three ways:
+[`Epochs`](https://martinos.org/mne/dev/generated/mne.Epochs.html) objects can be created in three ways:
- 1. From a :class:`Raw <mne.io.Raw>` object, along with event times
+ 1. From a [`Raw`](https://martinos.org/mne/stable/generated/mne.io.Raw.html) object, along with event times
- 2. From an :class:`Epochs <mne.Epochs>` object that has been saved as a
+ 2. From an [`Epochs`](https://martinos.org/mne/dev/generated/mne.Epochs.html) object that has been saved as a
     `.fif` file
- 3. From scratch using :class:`EpochsArray <mne.EpochsArray>`.
+ 3. From scratch using [`EpochsArray`](https://martinos.org/mne/dev/generated/mne.EpochsArray.html#mne.EpochsArray).
 See
     `tut_creating_data_structures`